Shenzhou 21: Objectives

-During their six-month stay, the Shenzhou 21 crew will conduct 27 scientific experiments, including China's first study of rodent mammals in orbit.
-Four mice accompanied the crew to examine the effects of microgravity and confined living conditions; they will later return to Earth aboard Shenzhou 20.
-Other experiments will focus on new-energy research and biological adaptation in microgravity.
+During their six-month stay, the Shenzhou 21 crew conducted 27 scientific experiments, including China's first study of rodent mammals in orbit.
+Four mice accompanied the crew to examine the effects of microgravity and confined living conditions; they returned to Earth aboard Shenzhou 20.
+One of the female mice that returned gave birth to nine healthy pups on 10 December 2025, demonstrating that short-term spaceflight did not damage mammalian reproduction.
+Other experiments focused on new-energy research and biological adaptation in microgravity.

-The crew is also expected to receive the Tianzhou 10 cargo spacecraft and prepare for handover to the Shenzhou 22 mission in 2026.
-They may become the first crew to utilize the upgraded Feitian space suits, delivered to the station by Tianzhou 9 earlier in the year.
+The crew received the Tianzhou 10 cargo spacecraft and handed the station over to the Shenzhou 23 mission in May 2026.
+Zhang Lu and Wu Fei were the first taikonauts to utilize upgraded Feitian space suits with a higher operational lifespan, delivered to the station by Tianzhou 9.

 Crew

 The crew for the Shenzhou 21 mission was selected in February 2025, but, in keeping with China's past practice, their names were not announced until the day before the launch.
-The mission is commanded by Zhang Lu, who previously flew on Shenzhou 15 in 2022–23.
-He is joined by flight engineer Wu Fei, a researcher at the China Academy of Space Technology, and Zhang Hongzhang, a payload specialist from the Dalian Institute of Chemical Physics.
+The mission was commanded by Zhang Lu, who previously flew on Shenzhou 15 in 2022–23.
+He was joined by flight engineer Wu Fei, a researcher at the China Academy of Space Technology, and Zhang Hongzhang, a payload specialist from the Dalian Institute of Chemical Physics.
 Wu, aged 32 at launch, became the youngest taikonaut to fly in space.
 Both Wu and Zhang Hongzhang were selected in 2020 as part of China's third group of taikonauts.